-Standard: PA.GM.2.3 Develop and use the formulas V = lwh and V = Bh to determine the volume of rectangular prisms.
-Justify why base area (B) and height (h) are multiplied to find the volume of a rectangular prism.
-Use appropriate measurements such as cm.
+Standard: PA.GM.2.3 Justify why base area (B) and height (h) in the formula V = Bh are multiplied to find the volume of a rectangular prism.
+Use appropriate units (e.g., cm3).

 This item is a DOK 3 because it requires the student to use the formula for the volume of a right rectangular prism to determine possible measures for the length and width, when the exact volume is not given, but only that it is not a whole number.